Loading course content...

 The example above selects all <p> elements, and apply the style rule color: red;.

-Sometimes, you might need more interactivity for your webpage, such as a pop-up menu or an image that zooms in when clicked.
+Sometimes, you need to add interactivity for your webpage, such as an image that zooms in when clicked.
 That's where JavaScript shines.

 As a demonstration, the example in the Code Playground creates a square that moves back and forth when the corresponding button is clicked.